 Currently (February 2022) work is underway on the 6th Kadampa Temple for World Peace, which will be the largest in Europe.

-Its opening is scheduled for June 10th 2022 with a big festival-ceremony, all are welcome.
+Its opening is on June 10th 2022 with a big festival-ceremony, all are welcome.

 More information about the festival: https://kadampafestivals.org/es/primavera